-8. UiA must offer courses in intercultural understanding to all its employees and managers.
+- UiA must offer courses in intercultural understanding to all its employees and managers.
 The focus of the course is on working in a multi-cultural work environment.

-9. Both campuses must have an active "Global Lounge" as a meeting point for students, employees and guests to promote internationalisation.
+Responsibility: Division of Human Resources. - 9.
+Both campuses must have an active "Global Lounge" as a meeting point for students, employees and guests to promote internationalisation.

-Responsibility: Division of Human Resources, International Office, Division of Research Management, Student Organisation in Agder.
+Responsibility: Division of Human Resources, International Office, Division of Research Management, Student Organisation of Agder.